 Non-Postsecondary courses must be assigned credits and approved by the System Office before offering them to students.
-Assignment of credit for Non-Postsecondary Aid Codes 73, 74, 75, 76, 77 and 78 follow rules contained in the Course Standards section of the ESM.
+Assignment of credit for Non-Postsecondary Aid Codes 73, 74, 75, 76, 77 and 78 follow rules contained in ESM Chapter 7 Course Standards and the WTCS Course Approval Manual.